Hausdorff dimensions of irreducible Markov hom tree-shifts: Large deviations of Markov chains on -trees

-has its cardinality bounded from the above by $\binom{n}{k-1}$, and the second from the fact that $L_n$ is asymptotically dense in the simplex of probability vectors.
-The theorem is ultimately proved by deriving the \emph{rate function} $\sup_{t \in \mathbb{R}} t \alpha - \Lambda(t)$, as a dual problem, via standard techniques in the optimization theory.
-Inspired by this technique, the author analogously reproduces in \cite{ban2023topological} the desired approximations and estimations above, based upon which the method of types can be adapted for Theorem \ref{thm:1}.
+has its cardinality bounded from above by $\binom{n}{k-1}$, and the second from the fact that $L_n$ is asymptotically dense in the simplex of probability vectors.
+The theorem is ultimately proved by deriving the rate function $\sup_{\mu \in \mathbb{R}} \left[\mu \alpha - \Lambda(\mu)\right]$, as a dual problem, utilizing standard techniques from optimization theory.
+Inspired by this argument, the authors analogously reproduced the necessary approximations and estimations in \cite{ban2023topological}, based upon which the method of types (see, e.g., \cite[Chapter 2.1.1]{Dembo2009-qs}) can be adapted for Theorem \ref{thm:1}.